nightly.link for GitHub

 Note that the branch which you're on also matters.

-Following this form (and having selected the "some-artifact" artifact), you will end up at
+Following this form (and having selected the "Windows" artifact), you will end up at

 which is a link that always downloads the latest artifact from a succeeding run on that repo+workflow+branch.